-Mungo has over 35 years’ experience in architecture and health facility planning and design.
+Mungo has over 35 years’ experience in architecture, health facility planning and design.
 He is passionate about improving design effectiveness and architectural excellence using methodical research and evidence based design to create more effective outcomes.

-He was project architect for the pioneering Lambeth Community Care Centre, London, UK (1985) with Edward Cullinan Architects.
+He started his career as project architect for the pioneering Lambeth Community Care Centre, London, UK (1985) with Edward Cullinan Architects.
 After a period of teaching architecture, he was appointed Head of Design at the Medical Architecture Research Unit (MARU) now at the London Southbank University, where he led the briefing and design of exemplar health projects.

 Dip.
 Arch.
 Dip Art & Design

 Royal Institute of British Architects - (RIBA) International Member